Designing the Perfect Aquascaping Reef Tank

 A lot has changed over the years, and now there are many cool trends in aquascaping reef tanks.
 Some people are creating biotope tanks that mimic specific parts of the ocean, like a coral reef in the Red Sea or a kelp forest in California.
 Others are using special lighting to make the corals glow in amazing neon colors.
 New technology like automatic feeders and water quality monitors are also making it easier than ever to keep a reef tank.

-See also Mastering Saltwater Aquarium Aquascaping: Art and Science Combined
+See also Mastering Aquascaping: The Art of Reef Tanks

 Key Concepts and Definitions